About Mark Roe:

-Unfortunately for Mark he is more widely known for his disqualification at the 2003 Open at Royal St Georges where after a tournament best 67 on the saturday and within 2 shots of the lead, he and his playing partnet Jesper Parnevik were both disqualified for failing to exchange score cards (a rule now changed by the R & A).
-He was due to play the final round on sunday with Tiger Woods.
+Unfortunately for Mark he is more widely known for his disqualification at the 2003 Open at Royal St Georges where after a tournament best 67 on the Saturday and within 2 shots of the lead, he and his playing partner Jesper Parnevik were both disqualified for failing to exchange score cards (a rule now changed by the R & A).
+He was due to play the final round on Sunday with Tiger Woods.
 However Mark won world wide acclaim from the public, media and his fellow professionals for the gentlemanly way he handled his fate.

 Always a character and a renowned practical joker with a great sense of humour, Mark is highly respected and liked by his peers and fans worldwide.